School visits at Birmingham Botanical Gardens

 Here at Birmingham Botanical Gardens, we offer a `school trip` like no other.
 You can explore our unique glasshouses and experience an authentic rainforest adventure!
 Then walk straight from experiencing hot and humid tropical conditions into a desert climate and observe the changes to plants due to the seasons.

 We provide a unique service across the West Midlands and beyond, both to schools and colleges in term-time, but also to holiday clubs and youth groups outside of term-time.
-Most visits begin at 10am and leave at 2:30pm but you can choose your own package suitable for your needs.
+Most visits begin when we open at 10am but you can choose your own package to best suit your requirements.

 Allow us to share the knowledge and experience we have gained over 185 years in one of our expertly-taught, cross-curricular teaching sessions that will be tailor-made to your age group and topic (one teaching session per class of 30 children).
 Or opt for a self-guided visit where teachers can lead their own activities using our wide range of comprehensive teachers’ resources on-line.
 (Teaching sessions take place in our dedicated classrooms, in the glasshouses or out in the gardens.)